How to switch mobile phone providers (and keep your phone number)

 - Find a new plan, then sign up with a new carrier online, over the phone or in-store

 - Your new account will activate, the number will be ported to the new service in a few hours in most cases, but can sometimes take longer than a day.
-You'll still be able to use your old phone and number until the porting has been completed so you are not inconvenienced.

 I thought it was harder?